PasHyde/relate/README.md

 # relate

-Relate is an open-source python package to estimate the similarities between strings (texts) using character- and token-based string similarity metrics.
+Relate is an open-source python package to estimate the similarities between strings (texts) using character- or token-based string similarity metrics.
 It takes a plain text file as input and returns a symmetric matrix that can be used for hierarchical clustering, phylogenetic or network analysis to investigate the relationships between different versions of a text.

 The modules included in relate can be used together or separately.